telos-matter/Malang/README.md

 # Malang &nbsp; ![DEVELOPMENT STATUS: version 3 pre-release](https://badgen.net/badge/DEVELOPMENT%20STATUS/version%203%20pre-release/green)
 **Ma**th **lang**uage

-Programming using, literally, only algebraic operations.
+Programming / computing using, literally, only algebraic operations.

 That is, any program that you write in the language, becomes a mathematical operation that, when computed / evaluated, gives the expected result of the program.